 We and our partners are presenting the scientific community with an unanswered challenge.
 Can they collaborate across disease-specific silos to tackle many conditions at once?

 Their response could transform lives, and transform them much faster than small groups of specialists working in parallel could possibly achieve.

-The type 1 diabetes charity JDRF, MS Society, and Arthritis Research UK – as well as the supporting partner the British Society for Immunology – want to know how immune disorders are linked.
+The type 1 diabetes charity JDRF, MS Society, and Versus Arthritis – as well as the supporting partner the British Society for Immunology – want to know how immune disorders are linked.
 To be more specific, ‘what are the common mechanisms of autoimmunity and immune mediated inflammation?’

 We want to build momentum among funders and scientists to find the answer by working together in a way that rarely happens across different immune disorders today.

 We are calling our project Connect Immune Research.

 Why are we doing this?